bartoszbialecki/ai-travel-planner/.ai/prd.md

 ## 5. User Stories

-### US-001: New User Registration
+### US-001: User Registration

-**Title:** As a new user, I want to register to be able to use the application
+**Title:** As a new user, I want to create an account in the application to generate and manage travel plans

-**Description:** User wants to create an account in the application to generate and save travel plans.
+**Description:** User wants to create a personal account to access the AI travel planning features.

 **Acceptance Criteria:**

-- User can enter email and password
+- User can register with email and password
-- System validates email correctness and password strength
+- Email validation is required
+- Password meets security requirements
-- After registration, user is automatically logged in
+- Account is created successfully
-- User receives confirmation of account creation
+- User receives confirmation email
-- User data is securely stored in compliance with GDPR
+- User is automatically logged in after registration

 ### US-002: User Login

-**Title:** As a registered user, I want to log in to access my plans
+**Title:** As a registered user, I want to log into my account to access my travel plans

-**Description:** User wants to log into an existing account to access their saved travel plans.
+**Description:** User wants to log into an existing account to access their travel plans.

 **Acceptance Criteria:**

-- User can enter email and password
+- User can log in with email and password
-- System verifies login data correctness
-- After successful login, user is redirected to main page
-- In case of incorrect data, user receives clear error message
+- Incorrect credentials are handled with error message
-- User session is securely managed
+- User is redirected to dashboard after login

 ### US-003: Entering Travel Data